 What should I do to ensure a seamless transition of service during the porting process?

-2. Make sure to fully test and configure your Twilio app at least 48-hours before your scheduled port date.
-Since port times occasionally vary, it’s imperative that you have your app up and running when the number re-routes to Twilio.
-If your app is not running and properly configured, your phone service won’t work as expected after the port occurs, even though traffic has been re-routed to Twilio.
+2. Since port times occasionally vary, it’s crucial to have your app up and running when the number re-routes to Twilio.
+If your app is not properly configured, your phone service won’t work as expected after the port occurs, even though traffic has been re-routed to Twilio.

 Have more questions?
 Submit a request